Skip to main content Link Search Menu Expand Document (external link)

 The level hierarchy

-A level is made up by a folder with a bunch of files and folders inside of it.
+A level is made up by a folder with a bunch of folders and files inside of them.

-The structure is too complex to show, since it’s over 50 files in their own folders.
+The structure is too complex to show, since it’s over 50 files and folders combined.

 What is a skin?